LSU Basketball: Missouri’s second-half comeback spoils Senior Night for Tigers, 81-76 | Tiger Rag

 Hodge scored 13 points after intermission and Missouri chipped away at the lead until East hit a jumper to tie the game at 72 with 3:01 remaining.
 Williams and Carter traded baskets before Hodge nailed a 3-pointer to give Missouri its first lead 77-74 with 1:37 left.
 LSU managed just two East free throws over the final 2:21.

 LSU shot 48% in the first half but just 37.5% after the break.
-LSU made half of its 28 shots from beyond the arc and hit 20 of 22 foul shots.
+They made half of its 28 shots from beyond the arc and hit 20 of 22 foul shots.

 LSU turned the ball over 16 times, 10 coming in the second half, and Missouri scored 20 points off of those turnovers.
 Missouri also outscored LSU 32-12 in the paint.